phronmophobic/treemap-clj/markdown/treemaps-are-awesome.md

 ![Line Depth](images/line-bare-demo.png)

 The main drawback of hierarchy lines is that the lines can overlap and obscure descendent rectangles.
-We can partially alleviate the overlapping issue by reducing the heirarchy line's opacity for the top of the tree.
+We can partially alleviate the overlapping issue by reducing the heirarchy line's opacity near the top of the tree.
 However, for certain data shapes, the lines can still be an issue.
-Another way to declutter the graphic while still utilizing heirarchy lines to show lineage is to allow the user to user the mouse to over hover the graphic and only show the hierarchy line of the element that is currently being hovered.
+Another way to declutter the graphic while still utilizing heirarchy lines is to allow the user to hover over the graphic and only show the hierarchy line of the element that is currently under the mouse.

 Below is a visualization of the same data as above, but using the background to show depth and only showing the hierarchy lines when hovering.